 Due to the Windows 7 support has been ended, if you want to use the data disk on another computer, you could take out the data disk and connect it to your new computer.

-Or if you want to clone Windows 7 hard drive (data disk) to a larger one, follow the cloning process of cloning HDD to HDD.
+Or if you want to clone Windows 7 hard drive (data disk) to a larger one, follow the cloning process of cloning HDD to HDD or SSD.
 And then connect the larger disk contains the data you need to your current computer.

-If you just want to clone Windows 7 to larger hard drive without reinstalling Windows operating system or installed programs, you could try system clone feature, it’s available in Professional or other full versions.
-Besides, you could clone hard drive with command prompt if you’re an IT expert.
+If you just want to clone Windows 7 to a larger hard drive without reinstalling Windows operating system or installing programs, you could try system clone feature.